Industry Standards & Best Practices

 The Third Generation Partnership Project (3GPP): 3GPP is an organization that seeks to unite mobile telecommunications standard development organizations.
 ZTE serves as vice chair for the RAN2 (Radio Layer 2 and Radio Layer 3 Radio Resource Control) and chair for RAN3 (UTRAN/E-UTRAN/NG-RAN Architecture and Related Network Interfaces) working groups.
 ZTE also takes on additional responsibilities in multiple 5G security standards projects like the Security Assurance Specification for the Network Exposure Function (SCAS NEF) and the Security Assurance Specification for Inter-PLMN User Plane Security (SCAS IPUPS).

-International Telecommunications Union Telecommunication Standardization Sector (ITU-T): The ITU is the United Nation’s specialized agency for information communication technologies, which aims to develop international standards in the global infrastructure of information and communication technologies (ICTs).
-ZTE is vice president and chair of the WP5 (fundamental security technologies) in Study Group 17 (security), and chair of the WP3 (transport network characteristics) in Study Group 15 (transmission, access and home network).
+International Telecommunications Union Telecommunication Standardization Sector (ITU-T): The ITU is the United Nations’ specialized agency for information communication technologies, which aims to develop international standards in the global infrastructure of information and communication technologies (ICTs).
+ZTE is the vice chair of SG17 (Security) and chair of the WP5 (fundamental security technologies) in SG 17.